ShashankJaitly/github-profile-analyser/README.md

 <br>

 <p align="center">
-	Made during 🌙 by DSC KIET
+	By DSC KIET in association with Department of Computer Science
 </p>